 Prescription Drug Benefits

-The Medicare prescription drug benefit (Medicare Part D) is available to all those with Medicare Part A and/or Part B. For 2015, most enrollees pay a monthly premium averaging about $32.
-A premium surcharge is imposed on enrollees with individual taxable income in the prior tax year above $85,000 or joint taxable income above $170,000, ranging from $12.30 to $70.80 per month.
+The Medicare prescription drug benefit (Medicare Part D) is available to all those with Medicare Part A and/or Part B. For 2019, most enrollees pay a monthly premium averaging about $33.
+A premium surcharge is imposed on enrollees with individual taxable income in the prior tax year above $85,000 or joint taxable income above $170,000.

-• beneficiaries pay for drug costs above $2,850 until their total out-of-pocket cost, including the deductible, is $4,700; and
+• beneficiaries then pay for drug costs until their total out-of-pocket cost, including the deductible, is $5,100; and

-Typically, if you don’t join Part D when you are first eligible, you have to pay a higher premium if you choose to join later.
-However, if you have other coverage that offers the same or better benefits, you won’t have to pay a higher premium if you decide to join Part D later.
+Typically, if you don’t join Part D when you are first eligible, you have to pay a higher premium if you choose to join later unless you have other coverage that offers at least equal benefits.
 That exemption applies to those enrolled in FEHB; all of its plans include a prescription drug benefit that has been determined to be at least comparable to that available under Part D. If you lose your FEHB (or Tricare or CHAMPVA) coverage and you join a Medicare drug plan, in most cases you won’t have to pay a penalty, as long as you join within 63 days of losing coverage.